psi/goruco2013/README.md

+# Take A Picture, It'll Last Longer!

+These are the slides and supporting materials for a [talk][1] I gave at GoRuCo 2013 in NYC.
+The talk provides a methodology for using filesystem snapshotting and cloning features, like those found in ZFS, to allow developers to branch their databases alongside their source code.

-## Try it out
+##

-The following directions assume you're on OS X, have installed the [Zevo Community Edition][1] port of ZFS & have MySQL installed via Homebrew.
+The following directions assume you're on OS X, have installed the [Zevo Community Edition][2] port of ZFS & have MySQL installed via Homebrew.

 1. Create a ZFS filesystem to put your MySQL data on.